BJMdotNET/pr1nc3/topics/album/1999/index.md

 ----

- - [**"How Long Does It Take to Make a Classic Album? -- From D’Angelo’s infamously slow creative pace to Frank Sinatra’s rapid-fire release schedule, our expectations of artists’ output have always been in flux."**](https://pitchfork.com/features/article/how-long-does-it-take-to-make-a-classic-album/) by Ann-Derrick Gaillot in [Pitchfork](https://pitchfork.com/) on 24 July 2019 about 1999 (album), contract, Miles Davis, Purple Rain (album), Spotify, Stevie Wonder, Trump ([mirror](https://web.archive.org/web/*/https://pitchfork.com/features/article/how-long-does-it-take-to-make-a-classic-album/))
+ - [**"How Long Does It Take to Make a Classic Album? -- From D’Angelo’s infamously slow creative pace to Frank Sinatra’s rapid-fire release schedule, our expectations of artists’ output have always been in flux."**](https://pitchfork.com/features/article/how-long-does-it-take-to-make-a-classic-album/) by Ann-Derrick Gaillot in [Pitchfork](https://pitchfork.com/) on 24 July 2019 about 1999 (album), contract, Michael Jackson, Miles Davis, Purple Rain (album), Spotify, Stevie Wonder, Trump ([mirror](https://web.archive.org/web/*/https://pitchfork.com/features/article/how-long-does-it-take-to-make-a-classic-album/))

 ----